blakeanneberg/hugo_blakeanneberg.com/content/about.md

 👋 Sharing what I learn.

 🌱 Hobbies:
+    - Swim/Bike/Run
+    - Sustainable strawbale construction
-Swim/Bike/Run, sustainable strawbale construction, Colorado trains.
+    - Getting Colorado passenger trains.

+🧑💻 Learning:
-🧑💻 I’m currently learning alot about: nvim using Kickstart as my text editor and TMUX to manage my SSH session.
-The Online courses I am working on are Python/django, Go and Data Analitics, SQL for Data Science and TestOut's course for Network+ as well as courses for the CCNA.
+- NVIM using Kickstart as my text editor and TMUX to manage my SSH session.
+- The Online courses I am working on are Python/django, Go and Data Analytics, SQL for Data Science and TestOut's course for Network+ as well as courses for the CCNA.

 💞️💻  Tech Goals:
-I’m looking to collaborate on creating a real time interactive webpage/app that can showcase a train/hyperloop system and journey for cargo and passangers.
+- I’m looking to collaborate on creating a real time interactive webpage/app that can showcase a train/hyperloop system and journey for cargo and passengers.
-Build an API and learn how to monitise APIs.
+- Build an API and learn how to monetise APIs.
-Project: Rasberry PI to become an air monotoring station with Python.
+- Project: Raspberry PI to become an air monitoring station with Python.
-Homelab: Practice for the CCNA.
+- Homelab: Practice for the CCNA.

-🗺  Random fact: I love Civilization 1.
+🗺  Random fact:
+- I love the video game Civilization 1.